glecoursera/Getting-and-Cleaning-Data/CodeBook.md

 The readable column names are constructed from 'replace_col_names' character vector and the text 'activity', 'subject' and 'actvity_label'.
 These updated column names are applied to the data.frame.

 ####Step 7
-The data.frame is melted (using the reshape2 pacakge melt function converts the data.frame to use 'subject' and 'activity_label' as ids and the replace_col_names values are assigned as measure.vars.  dcast is used to apply the mean functon across subject and activity_label combinations against the variables.  melt is applied again to convert the data.frame to a long form tidy data.
+The data.frame is melted (using the reshape2 package melt function) and converts the data.frame to use 'subject' and 'activity_label' as ids and the replace_col_names values are assigned as measure.vars.  dcast is used to apply the mean functon across subject and activity_label combinations against the variables.  melt is applied again to convert the data.frame to long form tidy data.

 ####Step 8
 The data.frame is ordered by 'subject' first, then 'activity_label'

 ####Step 9
-The final tidy data.frame is written to a file.
+The final tidy data.frame is written to a file tidy.txt.

 ##Resulting tidy data consists of 4 columns
 ###subject